ElasticMint/website/drafts/is-bespoke-expensive.md

 Arriving at the answer to these questions takes a bit of thought and a lot of communication.

-To get the best value from your new software you need to work with a partner that understands what your business goals are and what type of software can add the most value to help you achive those goals.
-Once you've had those conversations and reached a common understanding your software development partner should be able to come up with a plan to help realise those goals.
+To get the best value from your new software you need to work with a partner that understands what your business goals are and what type of software can add the most value.
+Once you've had those conversations and reached a common understanding your software development partner should be able to come up with a plan to help realise your goals.
 It's at this stage that estimating the price becomes a little easier.

 If the project is small and very well defined then a fixed price can be a good approach.
 Your software partner will deliver the software by a date for an agreed price.
 There will be little, if any, chance to change the specification and if changes are required then it usually adds to the cost.